-Two molecules were initially described to play a key role in temporally-regulated bRG production and oSVZ seeding in the ferret: Cdh1 and Trnp1.
-Downregulation of Cdh1 and Trnp1 levels promotes horizontal aRG divisions and delamination from the VZ, resulting in bRG production.
-On the other hand, upregulation of these proteins decreases bRG production, stopping the seeding of the oSVZ (Martinez-Martinez et al., 2016) Knock-down of Trnp1 in mouse aRGs had been previously correlated with a switch towards horizontal divisions and the production of bRG-like cells resulting in the appearance of folds in the otherwise smooth mouse neocortex.
-(Stahl et al., 2013).
+Two molecules were initially described to play a key role in temporally regulated bRG production and oSVZ seeding in the ferret: Cadherin 1 and Trnp1.
+Down regulation of Cadherin 1 and Trnp1 levels promotes horizontal aRG divisions and delamination from the VZ, resulting in bRG production.
+On the other hand, up-regulation of these proteins decreases bRG production, stopping the seeding of the oSVZ (Martinez-Martinez et al. 2016) Knockdown of Trnp1 in mouse aRGs had been previously correlated with a switch toward horizontal divisions and the production of bRG-like cells resulting in the appearance of folds in the otherwise smooth mouse neocortex.
+(Stahl et al. 2013).
 Related to this study, other molecules and signaling pathways have been shown to induce bRG production in the mouse developing cortex.
-For example, activation of Shh signaling in mouse aRGs during early corticogenesis leads to the expansion of both IP and bRG-like cell populations, resulting as well in the presence of folds in the mouse cortex (Wang et al., 2016).
-Forced expression of Pax6 in mouse aRGs and their progeny also induces the generation of primate-like bRGs (Wong et al., 2015).
+For example, activation of Shh signaling in mouse aRGs during early corticogenesis leads to the expansion of both IP and bRG-like cell populations, resulting as well in the presence of folds in the mouse cortex (Wang et al. 2016a).
+Forced expression of Pax6 in mouse aRGs and their progeny also induces the generation of primate-like bRGs (Wong et al. 2015).

-In addition to these molecules, other studies have revealed certain genes only present in human aRGs that seem to be crucial for basal progenitor production.
-This is the case for the growth factor PDGFD.
+In addition to these molecules, other studies have revealed certain genes only present in human aRGs that seem to be crucial for BP production.
+This is the case for the plateletderived growth factor D (PDGFD).
 Although the latter is expressed in murine GE-aRGs it is exclusively expressed in dorsally located aRGs in human.
-Expression of PDGFD or ectopic expression of its receptor PDGFRβ in the mouse dorsal neuroepithelium induces production of bRG-like cells (Lui et al., 2014).
-Similarly, Florio and colleagues (2015) found the gene ARHGAP11B to be preferentially expressed in human aRGs, and when overexpressed in the mouse neuroepithelium, it led to the generation of BPs (both IPs and bRG-like cells) (Florio et al., 2015).
-In line with these studies, Ju and colleagues (2016) revealed a novel function for TBC1D3, a great-ape specific gene which has undergone segmental duplications during evolution, in brain development and bRG production.
-Expression of TBC1D3 in the mouse VZ led to the production of primate-like bRGs, indicating the potential role of this gene in neocortical evolution (Ju et al., 2016).
+Expression of PDGFD or ectopic expression of its receptor PDGFR\$\beta\$ in the mouse dorsal neuroepithelium induces production of bRG-like cells (Lui et al. 2014).
+Similarly, Florio and colleagues (2015) found the gene Rho GTPase-Activating Protein 11B (ARHGAP11B) to be preferentially expressed in human aRGs, and when over-expressed in the mouse neuroepithelium, it led to the generation of BPs (both IP- and bRG-like cells) (Florio et al. 2015).
+In line with these studies, Ju and colleagues (2016) revealed a novel function for TBC1D3, a great ape-specific gene which has undergone segmental duplications during evolution, in brain development and bRG production.
+Expression of TBC1D3 in the mouse VZ led to the production of primate-like bRGs, indicating the potential role of this gene in neocortical evolution (Ju et al. 2016).
 Very recently, Liu and colleagues (2017) identified the primate-specific gene TMEM14B as a marker for bRGs.
 Expression of this gene by in utero electroporation in the mouse VZ promoted neuronal progenitor production and expansion of the SVZ.
-In addition, Nestin-Cre-mediated knock-in mice for TMEM14B exhibited cortical folding (Liu et al., 2017).
-Taken together, these studies open the gate to the discovery of more primate and/or human-specific RG genes that could mediate the switch from aRGs towards basal progenitor production, particularly bRGs, as well as shed light into the cellular and molecular mechanisms that promote a bRG-like identity (Heide et al., 2017).
-Lastly, it would be of high interest to unravel why in the mouse developing cortex Pax6+ progenitors located outside the VZ sometimes lead to cortical anomalies (Cappello et al., 2012, Insolera et al., 2014, Kielar et al., 2014), while other times they behave as proper bRG-like cells leading to expansion of the SVZ, increased number of upper layer neurons and/or cortical area, and ultimately the appearance of fold-like structures (Stahl et al., 2013, Florio et al., 2015, Wong et al., 2015, Ju et al., 2016, Liu et al., 2017).
+In addition, Nestin-Cre-mediated knock-in mice for TMEM14B exhibited cortical folding (Liu et al. 2017).
+Taken together, these studies open the gate to the discovery of more primate and/or human-specific RG genes that could mediate the switch from aRGs toward BP production, particularly bRGs, as well as shed light into the cellular and molecular mechanisms that promote a bRG-like identity (Heide et al. 2017).
+Lastly, it would be of great interest to unravel why in the mouse developing cortex, Pax6+ progenitors located outside the VZ sometimes lead to cortical anomalies (Cappello et al. 2012; Insolera et al. 2014; Kielar et al. 2014), while other times they behave as proper bRG-like cells leading to expansion of the SVZ, increased number of upper layer neurons and/or cortical area, and ultimately the appearance of fold-like structures (Stahl et al. 2013; Florio et al. 2015; Wong et al. 2015; Ju et al. 2016; Liu et al. 2017).